 Our Kontent.ai expertise

-Luminary has some of the most experienced headless CMS experts in the world, including Kontent.ai MVP Andy, and Emmanuel, the developer of the first Kontent powered website in the world!
+Luminary has some of the most experienced headless CMS experts in the world, including Kontent.ai MVPs Andy and Adam, as well as Emmanuel, the developer of the first Kontent powered website in the world!

 Want more?
 Here are some other blog posts you might be interested in.